hackersandslackers/flask-3-login/README.md

 login_manager.init_app(app)
 ```

-To keep things simple we're going to use a dictionary to represent a database
+To keep things simple, we will use a dictionary to represent a database
 of users.
 In a real application, this would be an actual persistence layer.
-However it's important to point out this is a feature of Flask-Login: it
+However, it's important to point out this is a feature of Flask-Login: it
 doesn't care how your data is stored so long as you tell it how to retrieve it!

 ```python